telefonicaid/thinking-cities/docs/topics/user_permissions.md

 Create new user.
 [Orchestrator how to create a new user] (http://docs.orchestrator2.apiary.io/#reference/orchestrator/users-in-service/create-users)

-Create a new Role
+Create a new Role.
 [Orchestrator how to create a new role ] (http://docs.orchestrator2.apiary.io/#reference/orchestrator/roles-in-service/create-a-role)

 Define a new custom XACML Policy, like one of [these](https://github.com/telefonicaid/orchestrator/tree/master/src/orchestrator/core/policies)

-Assign a XACMLpolicy for that role and each IoTP component that you need [Set a XACML policy to a Role](http://docs.orchestrator2.apiary.io/#reference/orchestrator/role-in-service/set-xacml-policy-role)
+Assign a XACMLpolicy for that role and each IoTP component that you need.
+[Set a XACML policy to a Role](http://docs.orchestrator2.apiary.io/#reference/orchestrator/role-in-service/set-xacml-policy-role)

-Assign Role to User
+Assign Role to User.
 [Orchestrator assign a Role to a User](http://docs.orchestrator2.apiary.io/#reference/orchestrator/role-assigment/assign-role-to-user)